akhanalcs/blazorwasm-cookie-auth/README.md

 2. Blazor Web App that uses SignalR for interactivity and runs on the server (`BlazorServer.csproj`).
 Basically a Blazor Server App.

 `BlazorWASM.Backend` uses AspNetCore Identity with cookie authentication to sign in and manage users.
-`BlazorServer` just sits alongside to demostrate Single Sign On (SSO).
+`BlazorServer` just sits alongside to demonstrate Single Sign On (SSO).

 Any user who signs into `BlazorWASM.Backend` app gets automatically signed into `BlazorServer` app.
 Read on to see how it's done.